THE HIDDEN COSTS OF DIRTY DATA

 This post will explore the hidden costs of dirty data and explain why investing in data cleaning is one of the smartest decisions you can make for your business.

-What is Dirty Data?
-(And Where Does It Come From?)
+What Is Dirty Data?
+Where Does It Come From?

 The 1-10-100 Rule: A Framework for Understanding the Costs